Capeling/gamemode-picker/README.md

-# gamemodepicker
+# Gamemode Picker

-This is where she makes a mod.
+Adds a button in the Pause Menu that allows you to change your gamemode!